-Over the summer, I led a project in an entrepreneurship fundamentals class.
-The task was clear: guide students to build a functional business website from scratch.
+This summer I supervised a project in a course introducing the entrepreneurial spirit.
+The task was clear: guide students to build a functioning business website from scratch.

 Four days passed.
-Most students’ websites had only one page, and it was almost empty.
+Most students’ websites had only one page — and it was nearly empty.

-Not because they were lazy—they were genuinely working—but because they didn’t know what to put in it.
-They opened the website editor and got stuck.
-Like a writer sitting before a blank Word document, cursor blinking, unable to write a single word.
+Not because they were slacking off — they really were working — but because they didn’t know what to put in.
+They opened the website editor, and then got stuck.
+Like a writer sitting in front of a blank Word document, cursor blinking, unable to write a single word.

 The Comfort Zone of System 1

-Before the project began, I introduced students to cognitive scientist Daniel Kahneman’s “dual-system theory.”
+Before the project began, I introduced the students to the “dual-system theory” of cognitive scientist Daniel Kahneman.

-System 1: Intuitive thinking.
+System 1: intuitive thinking.
 Fast, automatic, effortless.
-You see 1+1 and intuitively respond with 2, no calculation needed.
-You see a face and intuitively judge whether the person is friendly or threatening, no analysis required.
+You see 1+1 and instinctively respond with 2, no calculation needed.
+You see a face and instinctively judge whether the person is friendly or threatening, no analysis needed.

-Most people spend over 95% of their daily lives using System 1.
-Because System 2 is exhausting.
-Activating System 2 is like switching your brain’s CPU from power-saving mode to full throttle—it’s effective, but you’ll quickly feel tired, irritated, and want to escape.
+Most people spend more than 95% of their daily lives using System 1.
+Because System 2 is too exhausting.
+Firing up System 2 is like switching the brain’s CPU from power-saving mode to full throttle — it works, but you quickly feel tired, irritable, and eager to escape.

-I told the students: For the next four days, you must turn on System 2 and keep it on.
+I told the students: for the next four days of this project, you must turn System 2 on, and you can’t turn it off.

 The results after four days told me: most people still turned it off.

 Why were the students’ websites empty?
-Because they skipped the most crucial step: thinking clearly about the website’s purpose.
+Because they skipped the most critical step: thinking through what the purpose of the website was.

 I asked them: “What does your website do?”